Skip to Main Content

 Quick reference answers from more over 2 million entries in more than 242 dictionaries and reference titles on subjects such as language, science, medicine, humanities, social science and business, plus the Oxford Essential Quotations and selected titles from the Oxford Companion series.

 Dating back to 1985, the Biblical Archaeology Society Online Archive contains the Biblical Archaeology Review (BAR).
-BAR is an archaeology magazine that acts as a bridge between the academic study of archaeology and a broad general audience eager to understand the world of the Bible better.
-Covering both the Hebrew Bible and the New Testament since its beginning in 1975, BAR is the leading nonsectarian forum for the discussion of Biblical archaeology.
+BAR is an archaeology magazine covering both the Hebrew Bible and the New Testament since its beginning in 1975.

 Provides full text coverage to nearly 9,100 journals, including over 7,900 peer-reviewed titles in the social sciences, humanities, general science, multi-cultural studies, education and more.
 Full-text coverage dates back to 1985 and is updated daily.

 These online sources are good places to start your research.
 For quick reference, hold your mouse over a link for a brief

 For more suggested sources, go to the tabs at the top of the page.